furuholm/ReactiveBehaviors/README.md

 This library implements a finite state machine built on top of RxScala.
 The goal is to provide a way to implement Rx applications that needs to switch behavior over time.

-A behavior in this library is typically an observable + an action (or observer) that should be "activated" when the behavior is activated.
+A behavior is a trait that represents something that can be activated or deactivated.
+Typically it is an observable + an action (or observer) that becomes  "activated" (subscribed) when the behavior is activated.

+Transitions are triggered by an Observable\[Unit\].
+It might be more suitable to allow an Observable of an arbitrary type, so this might be changed.

+## Status
 Currently the library should be considered a draft or a basis for discussion more than anything else.
 It lacks many things both to be a complete FSM and to be a good Rx citizen.
 Hopefully it implements enough to get the idea accross though.

+## Contact
 I would love to get some feedback!
 You can find me on twitter [@tobiasfuruholm](http://twitter.com/tobiasfuruholm)

+## Example

-## Example usage (simple FSM with two states)
+### Simple FSM with two states

     import rxbehavior
     import scala.concurrent.duration._